-In collaboration with SET, we're delighted to announce a group exhibition comprising selected artworks from our 2021 programme.
-The exhibition includes moving image, installation and sound works from artists Duncan Marquiss, David Haxton, The School of Mutants, AWU Radio and Anuj Malhotra, alongside a newly commissioned work by artist (and SET studio holder) Eleni Papazoglou.
+In collaboration with SET, we're delighted to announce a group exhibition which includes moving image, installation and sound works from artists Duncan Marquiss, David Haxton, The School of Mutants, AWU Radio and Anuj Malhotra, alongside a newly commissioned work by artist (and SET studio holder) Eleni Papazoglou.
 The commissioned work consists of a new piece of writing that intertwines David Haxton’s video piece Painting Room Lights (1981) with the building of SET Woolwich, Riverside House.

 Situated in SET’s new centre, the displayed works will respond to the architectural features of SET Woolwich’s urban environment, presenting a journey through a repurposed 1960s office building which has been temporarily transformed into artists’ workspaces.
 The exhibition invites curiosity, intimacy, and investigation into what could exist beyond, below, or within the space’s fabric, as though the building itself is a living thing, possessing a pulse.
 The video, text and sound based artworks in this show combine real stories of ownership with fictional re-imaginings, with each work exploring the cultural and social implications of inhabiting space or territory.